McNeese State University: Academics

-McNeese is the first university in the State of Louisiana to offer a concentration in forensic chemistry.
-It is one of the first schools in the nation to offer a concentration in terrorism, preparedness and security.
+McNeese was the first university in the State of Louisiana to offer a concentration in forensic chemistry, and one of the first schools in the nation to offer a concentration in terrorism, preparedness and security.

 The College of Nursing and Health Professions is housed in the Juliet Hardtner Hall, named for a McNeese donor and daughter of the Louisiana timber magnate and conservationist, Henry E. Hardtner of La Salle Parish.
+In the fall of 2021, the college began offering the first Doctor of Nursing Practice (DNP) degree in advanced practice psychiatric mental health nursing in the state.

 The Department of English and Foreign Languages, in conjunction with the local chapter of Sigma Tau Delta, publishes The Arena, which is an annual collection of art, essays, fiction, and poetry by students, regardless of major.

 Fifteen members of faculty have received Fulbright Awards.
 Faculty members in the Departments of Engineering, Performing Arts, Social Sciences and English and Foreign Languages have taught in Rwanda, Romania, Greece, Korea, and Wales, among other countries.
 In the Department of English and Foreign Languages alone, four faculty members have received Fulbrights.

-McNeese is the only institution in the state of Louisiana to have a Kodály Certification Program as part of its Music Education degree.

 The College of Business is accredited by the Association to Advance Collegiate Schools of Business.
-Less than 5% of the world's business schools are accredited by this prestigious association.